 If you are unable to get your SIN at the airport or if your arrival airport does not offer SIN services, you have the option to apply online or by mail:

 If your SIN application meets the requirements, you will receive a letter with your SIN by mail within 20 business days from the date the application is received.
 If more than 25 business days have passed, and you would like to find out the status of your application, you can contact the SIN program for an update.

-Opening a student bank account while in quarantine
+Opening a student bank account remotely

 As an international student, you want a trusted partner who understands your banking needs.
 RBC (Canada’s largest bank*) has been such a partner to newcomers for 150 years.
 It’s why they support everything we do at Arrive.